 They don’t just call us the Smokies because of the lingering fog that rolls over the mountains every morning—we also do homestyle, smoked BBQ better than anyone else in the South.
 We’ll let y’all settle the age-old tomato-based versus vinegar-based versus mustard-based BBQ sauce debate amongst yourselves—but we recommend you do it in one of the Haywood County barbecue joints listed below.

 The legend of Waynesville’s Fat Buddies is a testament to one delicious recipe’s longevity.
 The current owners have stayed true to family tradition for several generations, much to the delight of anyone lucky enough to stop in for, say, the BBQ chicken platter.
-Their secret is a slow-cooked, expertly-basted method that locks in tasty smokiness.
+Their secret is a slow-cooked, expertly-basted method with a secret sauce that locks in tasty smokiness.
 You’d be silly not to try their Rack Attack, a full rack of smoked baby back ribs, but you can’t go wrong with anything on their extensive menu, from the onion loaf to the smoked turkey dinner.
 Is your stomach rumbling yet?

-Born from a passion for old-school BBQ, Haywood Smokehouse is passionate about serving up tender, smoked platters to Haywood County residents and visitors.
+Serving Texas-style barbeque, Haywood Smokehouse has a passion for old-school BBQ, and serving up tender, smoked platters to Haywood County residents and visitors.
 Their philosophy is simple: if you want to make great BBQ, you have to start with great meat.
 That’s why they smoke their brisket 16 – 20 hours and their butts 14 – 18 hours using only native hickory.
 The end result is a fall-off-the-bone freshness and delightful smoky flavor, aided by house-made sauce that’s exploding with flavor.
 Their menu features a broad offering—in addition to the expected brisket, pork, and chicken dishes, you’ll also find quesadillas and sandwich melts.
 Expect a warm, lively environment to enjoy when you stop in here.